Sport Injuries in Ennis TX

 Schedule an appointment today by calling us at 972-875-3668 or by clicking here to use our convenient online form.
 We also offer some same-day appointments and have bilingual Spanish-speaking professionals on staff.
 During your appointment, our team will be happy to answer all your questions about our treatments, our office, our flexible payment options, and anything else you may want to know about us!
 Call today – we can’t wait to help you live your life pain-free!

-As the premier podiatry centers in Ennis, Waxahachie and Corsicana, our foot doctors and team at Family Foot & Ankle Centers also provide 5-star podiatry care to patients in our surrounding areas.
-We proudly serve patients in Navarro and Ellis counties and surrounding areas including Corsicana, Mexia, Ennis, Waxahachie, Midlothian, Desoto, Cedar Hill, Lancaster and Palmer, TX.
-The Foot Specialists at Family Foot & Ankle Centers are improving lives one foot at a time.
+The foot doctors at Family Foot & Ankle Centers in Ennis, TX treat all foot and ankle problems.
+Our Podiatrists, Dr. Jeffrey Petty, Dr. Fernando Cruz, and Dr. Silpa Joy provide 5-star podiatry care to Ellis county and surrounding areas including Corsicana, Waxahachie, Lancaster, and Palmer, TX.
+The Podiatrists at Family Foot & Ankle Centers are improving lives one foot at a time.
+Return to a pain-free life and get back to the things you love!